 Recorders work in pairs using a set formula for describing each item.
 Photographs are also taken of each recorded item.
 A Record takes on average three years as recorders usually meet once a fortnight and there is often research to be carried out at Record Offices, libraries and museums.
 Training is given to new Recorders.

 The work of Church Recorders has a high reputation among outside bodies and copies of the finished Record go to the church, the Diocesan Record Office, the ChurchCare Library, the V&A Art Library and Historic England.

 They are used by researchers and, unfortunately (but luckily) sometimes by the police or insurance companies if an item is damaged or stolen – often with successful results.

-The Group will be starting to record All Saints, Sherbourne in January 2019.
+The Group has started to record All Saints, Sherbourne.
 This is a lovely George Gilbert Scott church with some wonderful stonework, metalwork, stained glass and memorials.
 It was built for Miss Louisa Ann Ryland of Barford Hill.
 According to Pevsner, “it is a generous and expensive estate church lavish in every detail.
 It cost £20,898 in 1862-64.”

 The work is interesting and sometimes challenging.
 If you enjoy working with others, constantly learning, making unexpected discoveries and producing a worthwhile and lasting piece of work, do join us.